Jinarc (Tolvaptan)

 Pregnancy and Breastfeeding

-Jinarc must not be taken during pregnancy or breastfeeding.
-Use reliable contraception while taking Jinarc and continue for one month after stopping treatment.
-Tell your doctor immediately if you become pregnant while taking this medication.
+Jinarc should not be taken if you are pregnant or breastfeeding.
+Use effective contraception while taking Jinarc and for one month after stopping treatment.

 Drug Interactions